Monroe City cruises past Clark County

 Joshua Talton and Cameron Jones would score touchdowns in the second half.

 Monroe City ran for a combined 455 yards.
 Talton led the way with seven carries for 120 yards.
-Ceaton Pennewell had nine carries for 80 yards.
+Keaton Pennewell had nine carries for 80 yards.
 Utterback carried six times for 95 yards.

 Monroe City (7-1) will close out the regular season with a road game against Highland (5-2) on Friday, Oct.
 22.